GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 ## Challenge 4: Update the retriever to fetch documents based on a query

 ### Introduction
 This is not a prompt engineering challenge.
-You are going to update the retriever to retrieve relevant documents from the vector db based on the user's (transformed) query you created in the previous flow.
+You are going to create the retriever to retrieve relevant documents from the vector db based on the user's (transformed) query that was created in the previous flow.

-The retriever flow should a list of documents that are relevant to the user's query.
+The retriever flow should return a list of documents that are relevant to the user's query.
 You need to perform the following steps:
 1. Write code that takes the query and transforms it into a vector embedding.
 1. Perform a search on the vector db based on the embedding and retrive the following elements for each relevant document (plot, title, actors, director, rating, runtime_mins, poster, released, content, genre).
-You should have a list of movie documents with these fields.

 You can do this with *GoLang* or *TypeScript*.
 Refer to the specific sections on how to continue.